lakshaysethi/Assignment_1_7420_ls/Assignment documents/discussion.md

 Celery is a vegetable that all students need to eat to be able to get the vitamins needed to do programming.
 Jk
 Celery is a task queue
 The way I understand it is that is like a list made by a waiter at a restaurant.
 The waiter takes orders from the customers as they come
 This waiter is using digital list.
 The kitchen staff is like a worker that makes the dishes one by one.
 Celery is a list of tasks (but works as a queue data structure ) and workers keep checking the list for new tasks and do them.

-Tasks can be like sending an email or more complex which take more than a few milliseconds

-Like processing a video.
+Tasks can be like sending an email or more complex which take more than a few milliseconds Like processing a video.
 The main reason I use it is to make my websites perform better and for a better UX.
 As I don't want to keep the users waiting and have no feedback about what's going on when the tasks are taking long
 ## Databases
 18. What is PostgreSQL?
 Its an open source relational  database management system.
 19. Using StackShare, list 3 well-known companies that use PostgreSQL.
 Uber
 Netflix
 Instagram
 Stackshare
 20. List two other well-known databases.
 Firebase firestore
 mysql
 Sqlite
 Mongodb
 21. What are some of the pros and cons of using an Object Relational Mapper (ORM)?
 Pros
 Don't have to write the SQL queries for the relationship for the models or classes in our app.
-Makes it easy to migrate data between different databases
+Makes it easy to migrate data between different databases Cons

-Cons
-Complex queries can lead to performed issues
+Complex queries can lead to performance issues
 22. What is the purpose of database migrations?
 23. What is redis and what are two things it can be used for?
 24. Why do we use caches?
 HTTP & REST: